-This guide takes a look at the carbon footprint that is associated with emails and text messages.
+This guide examines the carbon footprint that is associated with emails and text messages.
 It explains the specific carbon impact that these technologies have on our environment, then shows you one easy way to lower your digital carbon footprint immediately.

 Text Messages and Emails: Different Technologies, Different Carbon Impacts